ACskyline/Tracer/README.md

 # Tracer
 This project is a path tracer.
 It is developed in Qt.
-Multi-importance sampling and Ruassian roulette termination are used to make the integrator converge faster.
-Micro-facet model and fresnel effect are implemented.
-Constructive solid geometry and signed distance field are used to produce procudural complex geometry.
-An experimental photon mapper is also included.
+Multi-importance sampling, ruassian roulette termination, micro-facet material, fresnel effect, constructive solid geometry and signed distance field and an experimental photon mapper are implemented.

 ---